DeFr0st1/TZC-Application/README.md

 3) A browser window should open that displays the app.
 Press refresh to pull in the latest market value, or re-launch the app/re-launch the source code.
 Whatever is easiest for you.

 If you find this useful please donate to help support efforts.
-I am one person doing this because I like the development team and TZC coin overall.
+I am one person doing this because I like the development team and TZC overall (great technology).

 Twitter: @DeFr0st1